 Capital stock consists of common shares and preferred shares which are measured at par value for all common and preferred shares issued.
 When the shares are sold at a premium, the difference between the proceeds and the par value is credited to 'Additional paid-in capital' account.
-When shares are issued for a consideration other than cash, the proceeds are measured by the fair value of the consideration received.
 Direct cost incurred related to the equity issuance, such as underwriting, accounting and legal fees, printing costs and taxes are charged to 'Additional paid-in capital' account.